glehmann/hld/README.md

 * find a better way to pass user options without changing the function signature at each new option
 * bash/zsh/fish completion
+* code coverage (look at codecov and coveralls)
+* test that a non readable files produce a nice error message